-However, high cost and lack of awareness among farmers in developing countries regarding micronutrients benefits has limited their application scope.
-Additionally farmers are unable to gauge the appropriate quantity to be injected into the soil due to lack of standardized permissible levels established by regulatory agencies.
-These factors are expected to act as major restraining factors for the global market growth over the next seven years.
+However, high cost and lack of awareness among farmers in developing countries regarding micronutrients benefits have limited their application scope.
+Additionally, farmers are unable to gauge the appropriate quantity to be injected into the soil due to lack of standardized permissible levels established by regulatory agencies.
+These factors are expected to act as major restraining factors for the global micronutrients industry growth over the next seven years.

-Asia Pacific is a major regional market and is characterized by growing agriculture industry particularly in China and India.
-Depletion of arable land in the U.S. and Canada are expected to be major driving factors for North American market over the forecast period.
+The Asia Pacific is a major regional market and is characterized by a growing agriculture industry, particularly in China and India.
+Depletion of arable land in the U.S. and Canada is expected to be the major driving factor for the North American market over the forecast period.
 With gradually eroding arable land and consequently rising food demand, micronutrients are expected to register high demand in the region.
-Increasing vegan population in Europe coupled with high awareness regarding nutrient rich diet among consumers is expected to drive the regional market growth over the forecast period.
+The increasing vegan population in Europe coupled with high awareness regarding nutrient-rich diet among consumers is expected to drive the regional market growth over the forecast period.
 Middle East & Africa is predicted to witness stable demand in the upcoming years owing to increasing agricultural yield and evolving farming technology in Northern Africa.

-Global micronutrients market is moderately consolidated with no major players accounting for greater market share.
+The global micronutrients market is moderately consolidated with no major players accounting for greater market share.
 Thus, companies are on a drive to penetrate new markets with high growth potential.
 Major players are involved in R&D to improve their product specifications, which is also a key factor for market development.
-Key players operating in the global market include BASF SE, Agrium Inc., Coromandel International Ltd., Aries Agro Ltd., Yara International, Gujarat State Fertilizers & Chemicals, Valagro, Tradecorp International, AkzoNobel, Mosaic and Cheminova.
+Key players operating in the global market include BASF SE, Agrium Inc., Coromandel International Ltd., Aries Agro Ltd., Yara International, Gujarat State Fertilizers & Chemicals, Valagro, Tradecorp International, AkzoNobel, Mosaic, and Cheminova.